-The SUB23 site encompasses an area of 2.21 hectares (Fig 1) and is centred on NGR SO 8476 1534.
-It is located on a steeply rising slope running east to west and lies at a height of between 72m and 87.25m AOD.
+The SUB41 site encompasses an area of 2.04 hectares (Fig I) and is centred on NGR SO 8492 1543.
+It is located on a gentle slope with the highest point in the west at a height of 71.27m AOD and the lowest point in the north at a height of 55.18m AOD.
+It includes a number of upstanding garden walls.

-The underlying bedrock of the site is 'Blue Lias Formation And Charmouth Mudstone Formation (Undifferentiated)' (BGS 2015).
-This is a sedimentary bedrock formed approximately 183 to 204 million years ago in the Jurassic and Triassic Periods.
+The underlying bedrock of the site is 'Blue Lias Formation And Charmouth Mudstone Formation (Undifferentiated)' (BGS 2015) This is a sedimentary bedrock formed approximately 183 to 204 million years ago in the Jurassic and Triassic Periods.
 These rocks were formed in warm shallow seas with carbonate deposited on platform, shelf and slope areas.
 The soils overlying the area are claystone/mudstone with a clayey loam to silty loam texture (UKSO 2015).